 The numbers don’t lie.
 There are only 38 cities with over 1000 inhabitants in Iceland.
 At the same time there are 68 campgrounds all throughout the country.
 This means that, on average, every city in Iceland except for the most itty bitty ones will at least have one campground.

 In a country not known to be budget friendly, camping in Iceland is surprisingly quite cheap.
-At about $15 a night, camping in Iceland might be the no-brainer option for those traveling on a budget.
+At about $15 a night, camping in Iceland might be the no-brainer option for those traveling to Iceland on a budget.

 For those on an even tighter budget, there’s always stealth camping (check out Law of Survival) that basically lets you camp on any unused land.
 We never really did this because:

-Campgrounds in Iceland are amazing
+Campgrounds in Iceland are Amazing

 These campgrounds are always well maintained and clean.
 There are no official spots per se and it’s all first come first served.
 Just pitch a tent wherever there’s space.
 Some of these campgrounds have a kitchen, hot shower, and even a laundry room.
 Laundry rooms?
 Hot water?
 It’s luxury camping!